syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Columns.md

 ## Read-only

-A column can be made read-only by setting the `AllowEditing` property as false.
+A column can be made read-only by setting the `AllowEditing` property as `false`.

-N>
-By setting Columns.AllowEditing as false that specific column alone is made as read only, and by setting the EditSettings.AllowEditing as false the entire TreeGrid is made read-only.
+N> By setting `Columns.AllowEditing` as `false` that specific column alone is made as read-only, and by setting the `EditSettings.AllowEditing` as `false` the entire TreeGrid is made read-only.

-The below code snippet demonstrates this.
+The below code snippet demonstrates this,

 {% highlight CSHTML %}
  @(Html.EJ().TreeGrid("TreeGridContainer")